Bruce0921/cse15l-lab-reports/lab-report-4-week-5.md

   - ![Image](4.2.png)
   - ![Image](4.3.png)

-  - By default, when less exits, the file contents will be cleared from the screen.
+  - By default, when we use less, the file contents will be cleared from the screen.
-  - The -X command helps to leave file contents on screen
+  - The -X command helps to leave file contents on screen so that we can keep looking the results in the terminal.

 ```
   - less +F filename